-This Python script communicates using four Python modules-TsBase, TsLow, TsHi, and TS_cnames-that collectively implement the TriStation network protocol ("TS", via UDP 1502);

-this is the protocol that the TriStation software uses to communicate with Triconex safety PLCs.
-Although this protocol is undocumented, it is similar to the officially documented user application TSAA (Triconex System Access Application) protocol, used for reading and writing data points from a third-party program.
+This Python script communicates using four Python modules-TsBase, TsLow, TsHi, and TS_cnames-that collectively implement the TS network protocol via UDP 1502; this is the protocol that the TS software uses to communicate with Triconex safety PLCs.
+Although this protocol is undocumented, it is similar to the officially documented user application Triconex System Access Application (TSAA) protocol, used for reading and writing data points from a third-party program.
 Due to this, it could feasibly have been reverse engineered from knowledge of the TSAA protocol, other manufacturers' documentation, and studying traffic between the programming workstation and safety PLC.
-In addition, this protocol does not require any authentication or encryption, although ACLs (Access Control Lists) may be configured on the PLC.
+In addition, this protocol does not require any authentication or encryption, although access control lists (ACLs) may be configured on the PLC.
 The Python script is also capable of autodetecting Triconex controllers on the network by sending a specific UDP broadcast packet over port 1502.

-In addition to their implementation of the TriStation protocol, the Python modules expose a set of methods to interact with the compromised safety PLC.
+In addition to their implementation of the TS protocol, the Python modules expose a set of methods to interact with the compromised safety PLC.
 These send specially-crafted network commands to pass messages to the implant in order to read and write memory or execute arbitrary code.
 These commands may be sent from any device on the safety network and will be accepted by the compromised controller, regardless of key switch position.